daopapp/docker-etl-python-rabbitmq-mongodb-mysql/README.md

 ### Test your worker
     1. To test your worker, you need to create a python file inside `test` folder
     2. The file must be the rabbitmq connection and the worker that you want to test

+We hope you enjoy working with our project and find it helpful.
+If you have any questions or concerns, please feel free to reach out to us.
+Happy coding!